Wikia/app/tests/README.md

 Unit Tests
 ==========

+Tests build jobs are defined in the Makefile.
+Helper shell script are provided.

 ## Running PHP unit tests

 > Please note that **DevBoxSettings.php is not included** when unit tests are executed